 To celebrate the high quality of clinical and biomedical posters presented by early-career researchers during the Symposium, the MND Association presents the International Symposium on ALS/MND biomedical and clinical poster prize.

-The winners of the poster prize are announced during the Joint Closing session of the Symposium, where the winners are presented with an engraved glass paperweight, and from 2018, they will also be offered a free space at the upcoming Symposium.
-Usually, one prize is given for the clinical poster and one for the biomedical poster.
+The winners of the poster prize are announced during the Joint Closing session of the Symposium, where the winners are presented with an engraved glass paperweight, and will be offered a free space at the upcoming Symposium.

 This is an exciting opportunity, which raises the profile of the posters and enables winners to add the award to their CV.